dronus/VisSynthWeb/README.md

  - a: Set the amplitude, that is how much the value will change with the beat.
  - p: Sets the phase, this can be used to move the swing in respect to the beat.
  - o: Sets the offset, that is the lowest value of the swing.
-- Effect types: Most effects modify incoming images and have no further effects.
-Others are special:
+- Effect types: Most effects modify the incoming image.
+Others are special, some examples:
- - capture: Has no input and discards the image of the chain above.
-Outputs the raw camera image like on top of the chain.
+ - Sources (colored green), eg. capture - Has no input (so discards the image of the chain above).
+Outputs the raw camera image on top of the chain.
- - preview: Has no effect, but feeds the image to the preview if enabled.
+ - preview: Has no effect on the image itself, but feeds the image to the preview if enabled.
 Allows to check intermediate images in long chains.
  - push_stack: Does not modify the image at all, but places a copy onto a stack.
 Effects with more then one input use these.
- - blend, blend_alpha, colorkey, displace: This effects require two input images, and works best another image was put to the stack before, which they take off.
+ - Two-input effects, like blend, blend_alpha, colorkey, displace: These effects require two input images, require another image to be put on the stack before, which they take off and use.
  - feedbackOut, feedbackIn: feedbackIn stores one image that is hold onto the next video frame.
 Use feedbackOut above of it to create a feedback loop.
  - motion, timeshift: These effects keep internal copys of images over some time.
 - Any change to the active chain (add, order, adjust effects)  takes effect instantly.
 - Any change is saved almost immediately.

+## Sessions
+By adding a hash mark '#' and some name to the end of the URL, a session is created.
+All ui.html and index.html from the same server using the same session will be synced to each other, the index.html showing the chain modified by all ui.html currently connected to this session.

 ## Best practices